vsem-azamat/moderator-bot/README.md

 # Bot for moderating chats in Telegram
-For moderating my educational chats in Czech Republic on Telegram.
+For moderating educational chats in the Czech Republic on Telegram.
+The bot is currently in the development stage.🚧

 ## Content
 - [Links to get familiar with the bot](#links-to-get-familiar-with-the-bot)